Partridje/devops-aws-infrastructure/docs/PRODUCTION_VERIFICATION_CHECKLIST.md

   sleep 2
 done

-# ASG должен запустить новый инстанс
+# ASG should launch a new instance
 echo "Waiting for ASG to launch replacement..." sleep 60